The Texas Chainsaw Massacre: Is the Movie Inspired by a Real Killer?

-Tobe Hopper’s 1974 classic, ‘The Texas Chainsaw Massacre‘, not only defined slasher horror, it also created horror tropes that are being used till date.
-It had such a lasting impact that it is still influencing horror, even after its 45 years.
-The movie was made on a really low-budget and managed to set the record for the highest-grossing indie horror film ever made, which of course got crushed later.
-But it is one of the most horrifying, gruesome, provocative, groundbreaking trend-setter of a horror film ever made.
-The movie introduced the world to the iconic “Leatherface“, that even after almost half a century of his creation is still finding ways to come back to us through the numerous sequels and reboots the original has had over the years.
+Tobe Hopper’s 1974 classic, ‘The Texas Chainsaw Massacre,’ not only defined slasher horror but also created horror tropes that are being used to date.
+It had such a lasting impact that it still influences horror, even after its 45 years.
+The movie was made on a really low budget and managed to set the record for the highest-grossing indie horror film ever made, which, of course, got crushed later.
+But it is one of the most horrifying, gruesome, provocative, groundbreaking trend-setters of a horror film ever made.
+The movie introduced the world to the iconic “Leatherface,’ even after almost half a century of his creation, is still finding ways to come back to us through the numerous sequels and reboots the original has had over the years.

 The Texas Chainsaw Massacre‘ franchise, with all its different narratives, revolves around the terrifying serial killer, Leatherface a.k.a Jed Sawyer, and his psychotic family of slaughterhouse workers in Texas, as they kill and feed on the unsuspecting visitors who usually stumble upon their house on their way to someplace else.

-Leatherface gets his name because of the masks he wears which are made up of the skin of the people he kills with his chainsaw.
+Leatherface gets his name because of the masks he wears, which are made up of the skin of the people he kills with his chainsaw.
 He is a big, mute man, who Hopper almost created in the manner of an anti-hero.
-According to Hopper, Leatherface is a “big baby” who is controlled by his family, and kills because he feels threatened.
-He also wears different skin masks to express himself, which he cannot otherwise.
+According to Hopper, Leatherface is a “big baby” who is controlled by his family and kills because he feels threatened.
+He also wears different skin masks to express himself, which he cannot do otherwise.

-Leatherface is one of the biggest horror icons, and one of the most different ones too, as he isn’t a supernatural entity like most others, but more importantly, it is because he is petrifying, but also oddly humane, someone you cannot just dismiss as a monster because of his traumatic childhood.
-When the 1974 slasher classic was first released it was marketed to be based on a true story.
+Leatherface is one of the biggest horror icons and one of the most different ones, too, as he isn’t a supernatural entity like most others.
+Still, more importantly, it is because he is petrifying but also oddly humane, someone you cannot just dismiss as a monster because of his traumatic childhood.
+When the 1974 slasher classic was first released, it was marketed as a true story.
 Whether or not it was based on one is often debated.
-But it was definitely inspired by a bunch of very real stories, and a very real serial killer.
+But it was definitely inspired by a bunch of very real stories and a very real serial killer.
 Here’s everything we know about it.

 Who Was Ed Gein?

-Just like the characters that were based on him like Leatherface and Norman Bates, Gein had a complex and troubled relationship with his dominating mother who he was devoted to.
-Her death really shook him and he was absolutely devastated.
+Just like the characters that were based on him, like Leatherface and Norman Bates, Gein had a complex and troubled relationship with his dominating mother, to whom he was devoted.
+Her death really shook him, and he was absolutely devastated.
 Though he had previously also lost his father and brother (some suspect Ed of his brother’s murder), no other death bothered him as much.
-According to Harold Schechter who wrote Deviant, Gein’s biography, he had “lost his only friend and one true love.
+According to Harold Schechter, who wrote Deviant, Gein’s biography, he had “lost his only friend and one true love.
 And he was absolutely alone in the world.”
 He could never really get over it.

-Instead, he started exhuming bodies of dead middle-aged women who looked liked his mother and mutilated them to make a body suit of their skin, along with skin masks.
-He was in process of creating a “woman suit” so that “…he could become his mother – to literally crawl into her skin.”!!
-Now didn’t that escalate quickly?
-Gein also had a history of wearing women’s clothing similar to Leatherface and Bates.
+Instead, he started exhuming bodies of dead middle-aged women who looked like his mother and mutilated them to make a body suit of their skin, along with skin masks.
+He was in the process of creating a “woman suit” so that “…he could become his mother – to literally crawl into her skin.”!!
+Now, didn’t that escalate quickly?
+Gein also had a history of wearing women’s clothing similar to that of Leatherface and Bates.

 Ed Gein’s House

-Gein murdered both of his victim, two middle-aged women, by shooting them, unlike Leatherface and his chainsaw.
-But much like Leatherface, he did store their bodies, along with the other bodies he exhumed, and made masks, suits, and even furniture out of them, like Leatherface’s family does.
+Gein murdered both of his victims, two middle-aged women, by shooting them, unlike Leatherface and his chainsaw.
+But much like Leatherface, he stored their bodies, along with the other bodies he exhumed, and made masks, suits, and even furniture out of them as Leatherface’s family did.

 When one of Gein’s victims went missing, his house was searched.
-Just like Leatherface and his family, Gein lived in a peaceful looking house on a farm.
-But what was found in the police search turned Gein’s peaceful looking home into a true house of terror.
-The police found skulls, masks, leggings, corsets made from human skin, a belt made from nipples, lampshade, bowls and wastebasket made of human skin, a chair upholstered with human skin, along with several other things that I would rather not write about.
+Just like Leatherface and his family, Gein lived in a peaceful-looking house on a farm.
+But what was found in the police search turned Gein’s peaceful-looking home into a true house of terror.
+The police found skulls, masks, leggings, corsets made from human skin, a belt made from nipples, a lampshade, bowls and a wastebasket made of human skin, a chair upholstered with human skin, along with several other things that I would rather not write about.
 But, well, now we know what inspired the customized D.I.Y. home decor of Leatherface’s family.

 Other Influences

-Another serial killer was an inspiration for the team when they were creating Leatherface’s character.
-Kim Henkel, co-writer of ‘The Texas Chainsaw Massacre’ spoke of how though he studied Gein and was primarily inspired by him, there was also another murderer that caught his eyes, a teenaged serial killer, Elmer Wayne Henley from Texas, that also influenced writing Leatherface as an almost anti-hero:
+Another serial killer inspired the team when they were creating Leatherface’s character.
+Kim Henkel, co-writer of ‘The Texas Chainsaw Massacre’ spoke of how, though he studied Gein and was primarily inspired by him, there was also another murderer that caught his eyes, a teenage serial killer, Elmer Wayne Henley from Texas, who also influenced writing Leatherface as an almost anti-hero:

 “He was a young man who recruited victims for an older homosexual man.
 I saw some news report where Elmer Wayne…said, ‘I did these crimes, and I’m gonna stand up and take it like a man.’
 Well, that struck me as interesting, that he had this conventional morality at that point.
 He wanted it known that, now that he was caught, he would do the right thing.
 So this kind of moral schizophrenia is something I tried to build into the characters.”